seatgeek/SGAPI/README.markdown

     NSLog(@"third event: %@", [events[2] title]);
 }

-// iterate over an NSArray of SGKEvents in the set for (SGKEvents *event in events.array) {
+// iterate over an NSArray of SGKEvent in the set for (SGKEvent *event in events.array) {
     NSLog(@"event: %@", event.title);
 }

-// iterate over an NSOrderedSet of SGKEvents in the set for (SGKEvents *event in events.orderedSet) {
+// iterate over an NSOrderedSet of SGKEvent in the set for (SGKEvent *event in events.orderedSet) {
     NSLog(@"event: %@", event.title);
 }
 ```